pnp/blog/content/post/cli-for-microsoft-365-v3-8.md

 Microsoft keeps investing in modern SharePoint pages continuously introducing new capabilities to let us publish rich content.
-We\'re looking into extending our support for managing modern SharePoint pages to let you use them to their full potential.
+We're looking into extending our support for managing modern SharePoint pages to let you use them to their full potential.